I need help finding a place to stay near the hospital

 I don't feel hospital accommodation would be suitable for me

-We understand that where you stay is a personal choice and you might feel for many reasons that hospital accommodation isn't suitable for you or your family.
+Where you stay is a personal choice and you might feel for many reasons that hospital accommodation isn't suitable for you or your family.

 If you're unsure you could ask to look around the hospital accommodation before you decide whether or not it is suitable.